Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

 Click this button to display the *EXCEL* context menu.
 The following options are available:

   - *Export current page*
   Click this option to export the customer/supplier list page currently displayed.
-The customer/supplier list is exported in Excel format and saved by default in the Downloads folder in your computer.
+The customer/supplier list is exported in Excel format and saved by default in the *Downloads* folder in your computer.

   - *Export all*
   Click this option to export all customer/supplier list pages.
-The customer/supplier list is exported in Excel format and saved by default in the Downloads folder in your computer.
+The customer/supplier list is exported in Excel format and saved by default in the *Downloads* folder in your computer.

-[comment]: <> (Check!)

 - [QUICK SEARCH]
 Click this button to display the *QUICK SEARCH* context menu.
 All search criteria are selected by default through a marked checkbox.
 Deselect any search criteria as necessary.
 The following search criteria are available: